 Given the potential complexity of the skill rating process, a set of standardized steps for reviewing and interpreting the data presented in the stimulus material was established.
-The detailed instructions for making ratings are presented in Appendix F. A brief overview of the procedures is presented below.
+Appendix F contains detailed instructions for making ratings following both the traditional procedures and following the revised procedures created for repeat occupations.
+A brief overview of the procedures is presented below.

-First, occupational analysts reviewed the occupation title, definition, and job zone.
+First, occupational analysts reviewed the occupation title, definition, and Job Zone.
 Then, they proceeded with the importance and level rating as follows: